Construction Permits & Inspections

 Once an application is submitted, you’ll be contacted to set up an initial inspection.
 From the initial inspection, you’ll receive a list of your mitigation requirements.
-After you’ve mitigated the property accordingly, a second inspection will be conducted.
+After you’ve mitigated the property accordingly, a second inspection will be conducted (see more details below payment info).
 If requirements are met, construction will be given approval by Platte Canyon Fire.

 Submit application with $150 to Platte Canyon Fire.
 Fee includes both inspections.

 Stake corners of the new build/addition.
 Include any decks or porches extending beyond the structure’s eaves.